foonerd/volumio-plymouth-adaptive/volumio-plymouth-adaptive/runtime-detection/RUNTIME-DETECTION-INSTALL.md

 OVERVIEW
 --------

-These files enable Plymouth theme to adapt to rotation changes without requiring initramfs rebuild.
+These files enable volumio-adaptive Plymouth theme to adapt to rotation changes without requiring initramfs rebuild.
 This is critical for Volumio OTA updates.

+**IMPORTANT**: Runtime detection is for volumio-adaptive theme only.
+- volumio-adaptive uses plymouth= parameter and requires runtime patching
+- volumio-text uses framebuffer rotation (video= or fbcon=) and does NOT need runtime detection

 COMPONENTS
 ----------